vivian510/Phase-4-Project/README.md

 - Removed stop words to reduce noise and improve performance.
 - Logistic Regression with class_weight ='balanced' was used to handle the class imbalance and improve performance.

+model	              Accuracy	Precision	Recall	F1
+0	LogisticRegression	71	 68	61	63
+1	Bagging Ensemble(rf)	71	69	57	59
+2	Bagging Ensemble(DT)	69	64	58	59
+3	XGBoost	              68	63	55	56

 # Evaluation
 >The models were evaluated with Accuracy,Precision,Recall and F1 score.
+>Both Logistic Regression with grid search and Bagged Random Forest performed the best with Accuracy of 71%.
-> The best model was Logistic Regression with Gridsearch,it had  Accuracy of 72% ,precision of 68% and Bagged RandomForestClassifier with Accuracy 71% and precision 70%.
+>The Logistic Regression with gridsearch  achieved an accuracy of 0.713 and precision of 0.677 while Bagged Random Forest with accuracy of 0.708 and precision of 0.685

 > In the Validation approach,I used a Train_test split to validate the model performance,ensuring the results are well generelised with new data.The dataset was split into 70% training data and 30% test data.

-model	Accuracy	Precision	Recall	F1
-0	LogisticRegression	72	68	63	64
-1	XGBoost	             70	66	57	59
-2	Bagging Ensemble(DT)	69	64	57	59
-3	Bagging Ensemble(rf)	71	70	58	60

 # Achievement of objective
 > Insights gained can help business better understand customer sentiment and make Data driven decision to enhance products and service.